Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 Infrared touchscreens – As the name suggests, infrared touchscreen use infrared light beams to detect touch input.
 When the infrared beams are disrupted, infrared cameras can determine the X and Y position, which translates to a point on the screen.
 This provides several benefits including a better display, short response time, and easier writing.

 Other touchscreen technologies – There are several other technologies you can employ.
 For example, many companies want to use their touchscreen experience on mobile phones or tablet computers.
-Needless to say, modern smartphones are up to the task, but you must ensure seamless integration across devices.
+Needless to say, modern smartphones and other mobile devices are up to the task, but you must ensure seamless integration across devices, including electronic devices used in point of sale systems, in vehicle infotainment systems, and medical equipment like ultrasound machines.

 Turn your vision into a reality with POPcomms